PZhou114/PZhou114.github.io/_pages/cv.md

 EDUCATION
 ======
+* MSc Statistics (Applied Statistics), Imperial College London, 2024-2025
 * BSc Mathematics, Imperial College London, United Kingdom, 2021-2024
-  * Year 3: choose courses related to statistics including stochastic process, time series, and stochastic simulation, along with data science and a research project related to Markov chain Monte Carlo methods
+  * Year 3: achieved (), with...
-  * Year 2: achieved First (70.3%), with distinction in the Second Year Group project and courses: probability and statistics, statistical modelling
+  * Year 2: achieved First (70.3%), with distinction in the Second Year undergraduate Group project
-  * Year 1: achieved First (72.3%), with distinction in First Year independent project
+  * Year 1: achieved First (72.3%), with distinction in First Year undergraduate independent project
-  * Horizons - German Level 1 and 2: Pass

 * Ulink College of Shanghai, China, 2017-2021
   * A Levels: Mathematics (A*), Physics (A*), Chemistry (A*), Further Mathematics (A*)